 Looking ahead, grid reliability concerns are expected to increase.
 Utility companies project significant rate increases to fund necessary infrastructure improvements, with some estimates suggesting 15-20% rate hikes over the next three years.
 Battery storage offers protection against these rising costs while providing essential backup power security.

-Our employee-owners take pride in designing systems that meet Washington’s specific challenges.
-We’ve seen how properly sized battery systems can transform a home’s energy security, providing peace of mind during outages while delivering daily financial benefits.
-The satisfaction of our customers during recent power outages confirms the value of this approach.
+Our employee-owners take pride in designing systems that address Washington’s unique energy challenges.
+We’ve seen how properly sized battery systems can transform a home’s energy security, providing peace of mind during outages.
+The satisfaction of our customers during recent power disruptions confirms the value of this approach.

 Climate change projections for the Pacific Northwest suggest more extreme weather events in our future.
 Increased frequency of ice storms, heat waves, and windstorms will likely put additional strain on our power grid.
 Battery storage represents a proactive solution to these challenges, allowing homeowners to maintain comfort and security regardless of grid conditions.